mangalam-research/wed/doc/help.rst

 * Firefox.
 It deserves its own `discussion <Firefox_>`_.

-* IE 10.
+* IE 10 and 9.
 Wed used to be routinely tested on IE 10, but Microsoft no longer supports it.
-It is very unlikely that we'd resume support for IE 10.
-We'd need a) a substantial demand for it and b) people willing to participate in providing support.

-* IE 9.
-Same caveats as IE 10 above.
-Moreover, as time goes by, wed is accumulating features that are not supported natively in IE 9, so the possibility of supporting IE 9 is becoming more and more remote.
+Resuming support for IE 10 or 9 is extremely unlikely, because wed has accumulated features and methods that do not work on these browsers.

 * Chrome 34: the luminaries at Google decided to remove ``Attr.ownerElement`` from Chrome 34.
 It was reintroduced in